jbian92/Phonebook/README.md

 ## Features
 ```
-./phonebook.sh new <name> <number>   # adds an entry to the phonebook
+./phonebook.sh new <first name> <last name> <number>   # adds an entry to the phonebook
 ./phonebook.sh list                                    # displays every entry in the phonebook
 ./phonebook.sh clear                                   # deletes the entire phonebook
-./phonebook.sh remove <name>         # deletes all entries associated with that name
+./phonebook.sh remove <first name> <last name>         # deletes all entries associated with that name
-./phonebook.sh lookup <name>         # displays all phone numbers associated with that name
+./phonebook.sh lookup <first name> <last name>         # displays all phone numbers associated with that name
 ```

 ## Execute Big's Tech Roulette Week 5